seng438-winter-2022/seng438-a3-nickknapton12/Assignment3-ReportTemplate.md

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

 Requirements-based testing is easier to plan/carry out than coverage-based testing.
 This is because you only have to know what the expected output is and not how the function being tested operates.
 However, this does mean that requirements-based testing may not test the function completely.
 This is where it is advantageous to use coverage-based testing since you will ensure that every possibly test type is used.
+It may be usefull to deploy a combination of both coveraged based testing as well as requirements based as you get a little bit of both worlds.
+This is because you still can make sure real requirements are tested aswell as using coverage tools to ensure that the whole SUT is tested thoroughly.

 # 8 A discussion on how the team work/effort was divided and managed